Neha Juneja: Closing the credit gap for India’s women entrepreneurs

 “India has about 70 million unique women borrowers, which, to put it in context, is about a quarter of our households.
 Any ease of business here, any ease of credit here, any advancement here is our best shot at becoming a prosperous country.” —Neha Juneja, co-founder and CEO, IndiaP2P

-Kimberley is a published author with 20+ years of experience focusing on communications, brand marketing, and content strategy at financial firms including Goldman Sachs.
+Kimberley is a published author with 20+ years of experience leading communications, brand marketing, and content strategy at financial firms including Goldman Sachs.
 A Canadian, Swiss, and American with a lifelong passion for language, she earned an MBA from Columbia Business School and a BA from Dartmouth College.

-Kimberley is a published author with 20+ years of experience focusing on communications, brand marketing, and content strategy at financial firms including Goldman Sachs.
-An alumna of Columbia Business School and Dartmouth College, she has a great passion for language, all things alpine, and her Welsh terrier.
+Kimberley is the global head of Antler's brand and content.
+She is a published author with 20+ years of experience leading communications, brand marketing, and content strategy at financial firms including Goldman Sachs.
+An alumna of Columbia Business School and Dartmouth College, she has a great passion for language, trail running, all things alpine, and her Welsh terrier Henry.

 March 8, 2023